Back to the button box Bons mots

 S.J.
 Litherland S.J.
 Litherland

 S.J.
 Litherland's work encompasses love, politics, loss, and philosophy.
-She has five published collections of poetry, The Long Interval (Bloodaxe 1986) Flowers of Fever (Iron Press 1992) The Apple Exchange (Flambard 1999), a four-part book, The Work of the Wind published by Flambard in July 2006, and a sequence of poems about former England cricketer Nasser Hussain The Homage from Iron Press, October 2006.
+She has five published collections of poetry, The Long Interval (Bloodaxe 1986) Flowers of Fever (Iron Press 1992) The Apple Exchange (Flambard 1999), a four-part book, The Work of the Wind published by Flambard in July 2006, and a sequence of poems about former England cricketer Nasser Hussain The Homage from Iron Press, nominated for Cricket Book of the Year 2006.
 Her work has appeared in various anthologies, New Women Poets (Bloodaxe), Forward Book of Poetry 2001 and North by North-East (Iron) She has received two Northern Writers' Awards for her writing.
 Originally from Warwickshire, she has lived in Durham City since 1965, bringing up a son and daughter.
 She has four grandsons.
+Her sixth collection The Absolute Bonus of Rain is forthcoming from Flambard Press in Spring 2010.

 Follow the links to read her pieces on this site: